Andrews Agbleke (Kwasi), Ph.D.

 She has a rich background in community based resource management.
 She has served as a member in the Upper West Regional Environmental Management Committee established by the Environmental Protection Agency of Ghana, providing technical advice on environmental management issues in the Region (2007 to 2010).

 She is currently a Lecturer in environmental management at the University for Development Studies (UDS).
 She is a Lead Researcher (UDS) of one of the Water, Land and Ecosystems (WLE) sponsored researches led by the International Center for Tropical Agriculture (CIAT) aimed at improving livelihoods in the Volta Basins.
 She is the recipient of several awards including a Fulbright scholarship award, International Tropical Timber Organization Fellowship Award, Society of Toxicology Travel Award and the Association of African Universities Staff Exchange Award.
 Her studies in the past included an undergraduate study in Integrated Development Studies at UDS (2000) in Ghana and a Master of Philosophy in Environmental Science at the University of Ghana (2005).

 Mohammed Hannan, M.Sc.

-Currently, he is a Research Assistant at Department of Genetics, Harvard Medical School.
+He is a Research Assistant at the Department of Genetics, Harvard Medical School.
 Mr. Hannan works with the Oligopaints technology and its potential for visualizing entire genome of all organisms to unfold their unknown mysteries.
 As he works with genetic tools and their prospects, Mr. Hannan is eager to increase awareness in faith-based communities and engage them on the topic of personal genetics.
 Realizing the importance of community engagement, he started working part-time with Personal Genetics Education Project (pgEd), Harvard Medical School to raise awareness on personal genetics and precision medicine among the Muslim communities here in the US, Southeast Asia and in the Middle Eastern countries.